DataDog/integrations-core/docs/dev/agent_integration.md

 `pytest` has the concept of markers that can be used to group tests into categories.
 Notice that `test_config` is marked as a `unit` test.

 The scaffolding is set up to run all the tests located in `awesome/tests`.

-To run the tests, run:
+To run the tests, run the following command:
 ```
 ddev test awesome
 ```

 ### Write an integration test

 The [unit test above](#write-a-unit-test) doesn't check the collection logic.
-To test the logic, you need to create an environment for an integration test and write an integration test.
+To test the logic, you need to [create an environment for an integration test](#create-an-environment-for-the-integration-test) and [write an integration test](#add-an-integration-test).

 #### Create an environment for the integration test

-The toolkit uses `docker` to spin up an Nginx container and lets the check retrieve the welcome page.
+The toolkit uses `docker` to spin up an NGINX container and lets the check retrieve the welcome page.

 To create an environment for the integration test, create a docker-compose file at `awesome/tests/docker-compose.yml` with the following contents: